MicrosoftDocs/dataexplorer-docs/data-explorer/open-telemetry-connector.md

 ## Prerequisites

 * An Azure subscription.
 Create a [free Azure account](https://azure.microsoft.com/free/)
-* An cluster and a database: [Quickstart: Create an Azure Data Explorer cluster and database](create-cluster-database-portal.md)
+* A cluster and a database: [Quickstart: Create an Azure Data Explorer cluster and database](create-cluster-database-portal.md)

 ## Supported authentication methods